shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

-# AZ 120 Module 1: Explore the foundations of IaaS for SAP on Azure
-# Lab 1b: Implement Windows clustering on Azure VMs
+# Lab 2: Implement Windows clustering on Azure VMs

 Estimated Time: 120 minutes

-All tasks in this lab are performed from the Azure portal (including the PowerShell Cloud Shell session)

-   > **Note**: When not using Cloud Shell, the lab virtual machine must have Az PowerShell module installed [**https://docs.microsoft.com/en-us/powershell/azure/install-az-ps-msi**](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps-msi).

-Lab files: none
+This particular lab is under the module Explore the foundations of IaaS for SAP on Azure

 ## Scenario